PI-Portal/pi_portal/markdown/INSTALLATION.md

 ## Installation Method 3: Other Linux Distributions

-You'll need to roll up your sleeves a little bit when installing pi_portal manually, but it's not that hard ...
+You'll need to roll up your sleeves a little bit when installing pi_portal manually, but it's not that hard…

 Steps:
 1. Identify your CPU architecture: